Please visit our new and updated site by clicking here.

 Traction is given on the round ligament and the stumps are exposed.The bipolar method of hemostasis is also reliable for the upper pedicles.Bipolar forceps is preferable in cases with narrow lateral space resulting from expanded uterine fundus and pelvic adhesions.Pelvic illuminator may be used in cases with poor visibility.

-How to check effective intraoperative hemostasis during vaginal hysterectomy by electrosurgery.
+effective intraoperative hemostasis during vaginal hysterectomy by electrosurgery.

 Salpingo oophorectomy at vaginal hysterectomy(Purohit technique).